New York City Subway: Subway map

-Current official transit maps of the New York City Subway are based on a 1979 design by Michael Hertz Associates.
-The maps are not geographically accurate due to the complexity of the system (Manhattan being the smallest borough, but having the most services), but they do show major city streets as an aid to navigation.
-The newest edition took effect on June 27, 2010, and makes Manhattan bigger and Staten Island smaller, with minor tweaks happening to the map when more permanent changes occur.
+Since 2025, the official transit maps of the New York City Subway have been based on a 1972 design by Massimo Vignelli.
+Subway routes are grouped into colors and are arranged into horizontal, vertical, and diagonal strokes.
+The map uses a white background, black dots for stations, and horizontal labels.

 Earlier diagrams of the subway, the first being produced in 1958, had the perception of being more geographically inaccurate than the diagrams today.
-The design of the subway map by Massimo Vignelli, published by the MTA between 1972 and 1979, has become a modern classic but the MTA deemed the map flawed due to its placement of geographical elements.
+The first iteration of the subway map by Vignelli, published by the MTA between 1972 and 1979, has become a modern classic but the MTA deemed the map flawed due to its placement of geographical elements.
+In 1979, the design was replaced by one from Michael Hertz Associates, which was used until 2025.
+The Hertz maps are not geographically accurate due to the complexity of the system (Manhattan being the smallest borough, but having the most services), but they do show major city streets as an aid to navigation.
+The newest edition took effect on June 27, 2010, and makes Manhattan bigger and Staten Island smaller, with minor tweaks happening to the map when more permanent changes occur.

 A late night-only version of the map was introduced on January 30, 2012.
-On September 16, 2011, the MTA introduced a Vignelli-style interactive subway map, "The Weekender", to its website; as the title suggests, the online map provides information about any planned work, from late Friday night to early Monday morning.
+On September 16, 2011, the MTA introduced a Vignelli-style interactive subway map, "The Weekender", an online map that provides information about any planned work, from late Friday night to early Monday morning.
+In October 2020, the MTA launched a digital version of the map showing real-time service patterns and service changes, designed by Work & Co.

 Several privately produced schematics are available online or in printed form, such as those by Hagstrom Map.